firebase/firebase-ios-sdk/FirebaseTestingSupport/README.md

-# Firebase Testing Support
+# Firebase Testing Support (for automated test developers)

-Firebase Testing Support is a collection of libraries that provide tools and type definitions required for testing code that uses Firebase, e.g.:
+Firebase Testing Support is a collection of libraries that provide type definitions  and tools required for writing tests for code that uses Firebase, e.g.:

 - Instances of types like `Query` cannot be created with a simple constructor which makes unit testing of the code that depends on them difficult/impossible.
 Firestore Testing Support lib provides a type `QueryFake` that can be instantiated and used instead of actual `Query` instances in the tests.